Homer: [fiddling with Cyrillic gear display] What country is this car from?

 - There's also a Phoenician recurring character, Ekonomikrisis, who calls his slaves "partners with the right to row".
 He's just a humble partner without the right to row, of course.

-- In the Tintin series, our eponymous hero meets Mr. Oliveira da Figueira, a gent who manages to sell him a whole lot of junk, including a pair of skis with poles, in a desert.
+- Tintin: The eponymous hero meets Mr. Oliveira da Figueira, a gent who manages to sell him a whole lot of junk, including a pair of skis with poles, in a desert.
 This is also after Tintin assures his dog that he wouldn't be conned into buying anything he didn't need.
 Worse, Tintin actually points out to his dog how he AVOIDED being conned.
 Depending on the specific translation, Tintin sometimes even points out that it was Figueira that got conned.
-Despite this, he isn't a liar or a cheat, just extremely good at convincing people to buy stuff they don't need.
+Despite this, he isn't a liar or a cheat at all, just extremely charismatic and skilled at convincing people to buy stuff they don't need.

-- In Alan Ford, the never-seen Bing (and perhaps his brother) is such a dealer.
-Sir Oliver is only ever seen conducting business with him over the phone, and then not buying but selling stuff fallen from the back of well, everyone.
+- In Alan Ford, the seldom-seen Bing (and perhaps his brother) is such a dealer.
+Sir Oliver is usually seen conducting business with him over the phone, and then not buying but selling stuff fallen from the back of... well, everyone.

-- One issue of Marvel's Transformers series had Big Steve, a slimy dealer who used every dirty trick in the book.
+- The Transformers: One issue of Marvel's series has Big Steve, a slimy dealer who uses every dirty trick in the book.

-- There was an Archie comic where Archie bought a snowmobile from a place like this to impress Veronica, and it was likely the worst model they had.
-Reggie, naturally, was having a ball laughing in Archie's face (wagering he could circle the block in his newer model 10 times before Archie could even do so once) until Mr. Lodge recognized the heap Archie had bought for a rare antique, and offered Archie his own (which was the snowmobile version of a Lambourgini) $500 in spending money and use of his chauffeur for the day.
-Reggie actually went back to the dealer (who was still smug because he thought he had conned Archie) and pleaded for a similar "deal".
+- Archie Comics: One comic has Archie buy a snowmobile from a place like this to impress Veronica, and it's likely the worst model they had.
+Reggie, naturally, has a ball laughing in Archie's face (wagering he can circle the block in his newer model ten times before Archie can even do so once) until Mr. Lodge recognizes the heap Archie bought for a rare antique and offers Archie his own (the snowmobile version of a Lambourgini) $500 in spending money and use of his chauffeur for the day.
+Reggie actually goes back to the dealer (who's still smug because he thought he had conned Archie) and pleads for a similar "deal".

-- Issue #2 of Marvel's parody comic-book What The—?! featured a fake advertisement page where a character called Honest John sold human brains, including Hitler's, possessed dolls; Elvis Presley's phone number and several of the devices in the Marvel Universe such as the Ultimate Nullifier.
+- Issue #2 features a fake advertisement page where a character called Honest John sold human brains, including Hitler's, possessed dolls; Elvis Presley's phone number and several of the devices in the Marvel Universe such as the Ultimate Nullifier.
 Other issues of the comic-book also featured false advertisement pages.

 - Issue #1, for instance, included ads for an "Ironed Man" suit of armor and courses in a martial art called "Yubewasted" that would allegedly allow its practitioners to take out opponents with just one finger.
 It also had an ad on the back promoting a guy hiring losers to ink comic books that states "He's looking for gullible people with lots of money."

-- Weird Pete in Knights of the Dinner Table routinely fast-talks B.A. into buying whatever he's trying to unload by talking it up as "just what he needs" for his game.
+- Knights of the Dinner Table: Weird Pete routinely fast-talks B.A. into buying whatever he's trying to unload by talking it up as "just what he needs" for his game.
 Weird Pete and his customers are themselves regular targets of sharp dealing from game publisher Hard Eight Enterprises.

 Weird Pete: I'm tellin' ya, B.A., Orcs at the Gates is the largest, most comprehensive Hackmaster campaign set ever published...